Results 12,341 to 12,360 of 21076

 Played a bit of Westerado.
 Wish that they'd do a real release of that game; I'd love to get into it more, but the lack of a save function really doesn't work considering how huge it is.
 Love the atmosphere and the dialogue system though.

 Playing evil in Baldur's Gate 1 is mostly informal, though.
 Yes, some NPCs make only sense to have in your party if you are evil and some quests have evil solutions (mostly just killing everybody in the room) but ultimately, the game makes it pretty clear that it wants you to act at least vaguely heroic because otherwise the story would not make much sense.

-The second game is quite a bit better about that with some items and quests specifically geared towards evil characters."Reason is the madness of the strongest"
+The second game is quite a bit better about that with some items and quests specifically geared towards evil characters.to wound the autumnal city.